-AMA was set up to support conservation, scientific investigation and environmental education within the Torres del Paine National Park and its´ surrounding areas to help minimise the negative impacts and to maintain the natural resources and cultures of the area.”
+AMA was set up to support conservation, scientific investigation and environmental education within the Torres del Paine National Park and its surrounding areas.
+It’s aim is to help minimise negative impacts and also to maintain the natural resources and cultures of the area.

 About Torres del Paine

 The national park is divided into two sections.
-One half is owned by the Chilean organisation “CONAF” and the other half is a privately owned Estancia.
+One half is owned by the Chilean organisation “CONAF”, while the other half is a privately owned Estancia.
 CONAF, funded by the Chilean government, control only their side.
 They do everything from protecting trees, maintaining trails and running the campsites, among other duties.

 On the private estancia it is a little more complicated.
 They run a hotel, an eco lodge, horse stables, campsite’s and refugio’s.
-The areas of the park which contain the hotel, eco lodge and horse stables are maintained by the staff, but for the rest of the park the role of CONAF is completed by AMA and is funded by the private owners of the land.
-AMA has a core team who monitor the park, create plans for reforestation, park maintenance, run education programs and accept volunteers to help.
+The areas of the park which contain the hotel, eco lodge and horse stables are maintained by the staff.
+As a result of the divide the role of CONAF is completed by AMA and is funded by the private owners of the land.
+AMA has a core team who monitor the park, create plans for reforestation, park maintenance, run education programs and they also accept volunteers to help.

-We were happy to be on the reforestation team, as we wanted to get our hands dirty.
-Our primary role was to work with Juan Pablo, the park Botanist, to pick young plants and replant them in an area affected by forest fires where they were not able to regrow.
+We were happy to be on the reforestation team since we wanted to get our hands dirty.
+It meant our primary role was to work with Juan Pablo, the park botanist.
+He educated us on why they pick young plants and replant them in an area affected by forest fires.

-The trees that we worked with are called “Lenga” and are native to the region.
+The trees that we worked with are called “Lengas” and are native to the region.
 This tree can become a beast but it has a number of problems.
 The Lenga can only grow from a seed which falls from a tree or if it is planted.
-This became a problem as a few years before a forest fire wiped out a huge portion of the parks Lenga’s.
-Because of the way the trees grow, they cannot regrow naturally.
+This became a problem in the park.
+A few years ago a forest fire wiped out a huge portion of the parks Lenga’s.
+Because of the way the trees grow, they cannot regrow naturally after being wiped out.
 Another problem is that Lenga’s grow on average only 1cm per year, meaning that replanting is a long-term project.

-Our days were divided by visiting a natural Lenga forest outside of the park, selecting and picking “Baby Lengas” which we would transport back to the park and individually plant in the nursery so that they could be nurtured for 3 year before replanting in the park.
+Our days were divided by visiting a natural Lenga forest outside of the park.
+There we would select and pick “Baby Lengas” which we would transport back to the park and individually plant in the nursery.
+The aim would be that they could be nurtured for 3 years before replanting in the park.
 Picking and planting took a considerable amount of time and we visited the forest twice and replanted 3 times.

+The picking was done in a Lenga forrest and young plants were only taken in the areas where many trees had already grown.
 On our other days we worked on creating signs to place around the park.
 Here we had freedom.
-The organisers only asked for one sign to be made, showcasing the programs supporters and funding partners, and asked us to create signage for areas of the park we felt needed some.
+The organisers only asked for one sign to be made.
+It was to showcase the programs supporters and funding partners.
+We were then asked to create signage for areas of the park we felt needed some.

 Unfortunately our time with AMA came to a premature end but the 9 days we spent with them where very interesting.